 5MLD represents a significant step forward in addressing these loopholes.
 However, technology change especially in financial services continues to accelerate.
 6MLD is already in discussion amongst EU regulators.
 And it is clearer than ever that there is a need make it count if we are to stay vigilant and on top of the never-ending fight against money laundering and terrorism.

-Dr. Balani will be taking a deeper look into the 5th Money Laundering Directive changes and the associated issues during a webinar on April 25.
-Book your place today to hear more.
+Dr. Balani explored the 5th Money Laundering Directive changes and the associated issues in greater depth during a webinar.
+Click here to watch the on demand webinar.

 about Dr Henry Balani